EvidentSecurity/esp_sdk/README.md

 * ESP::User

 # Console
 The Evident.io SDK gem also provides an IRB console you can use if not using it in a Rails app.
-Run it with `bin/esp_console`
+Run it with `esp_console`

 ## Contributing